- APEX Scholarship Information

 10:45 Session 2

 DESCRIPTION of WORKSHOPS

-Solar Energy Circuit Design Majid Ghadiri and Angelo Gero, Oakton Community College
+Solar Energy Circuit Design Majid Ghadiri, Oakton Community College

 Students use digital electronics circuitry to design, build, and test a model solar-powered vehicle.